opyau21/65-Keyboard/README.md

   Creating a 65% Keyboard from scratch without any prior engineering knowledge.

 ## Next steps:
-  * Connect LEDs to power and ground
+  * Write Software for ESP32 S3 Mini 1 and STM32

 ## To Do List:
 * PCB: Finished, not yet tested
+* Software
 * Plate
 * Case
   1. Design